 “He began giving cherry trees away to residents,” said Valerie Bradley, communications manager at the Macon-Bibb Convention and Visitors Bureau.
 “Today, 300,000 cherry trees blossom all over the city.
 A lot of people don’t realize that we have more Yoshino cherry trees than Washington, D.C.”

 Inspired by the growing spring color, the city decided to launch the Macon International Cherry Blossom Festival in the 1980s.
 The festival, which completed its 31st edition this year, comprises 10 days of celebration, with more than 50 individual events happening around the city.

 “They have a huge black-tie gala to start things off the first night,” Bradley said.
 “At Central City Park, they have things like a pink pancake breakfast and a tiger show.
 They also incorporate things like food truck competitions and fashion shows.”

 Groups can attend many of these events, such as Tunes and Balloons, which features live music and a nighttime exhibit of glowing hot-air balloons.
-Ocmulgee National Monument offers lantern light tours during the festival, taking groups out to explore the ancient Native American site by lantern light.
+Ocmulgee Mounds National Historical Park offers lantern light tours during the festival, taking groups out to explore the ancient Native American site by lantern light.